zhan4808/tiny-gemm/README.md

 ## 3. Accumulator Precision

 We accumulate partial sums in `tl.float32` to improve numerical stability when multiplying FP16 operands.
 This is standard practice in ML frameworks: multiply in FP16, accumulate in FP32 (a.k.a.
-“FP16->FP32 mixed-precision”).
+"FP16->FP32 mixed-precision").

 At the end of the loop, we cast the accumulator back to FP16.
 If you want BF16, you can change the `to(tl.float16)` calls to `to(tl.bfloat16)`.